 Ms. Terry Ng’ang’a was appointed Acting Director, Human Resources of the Central Bank of Kenya on 24th September, 2015.
 She holds a Bachelor of Arts degree, from the University of Nairobi and a post graduate International Premier Diploma in Human Resource Management.
 She joined the Central Bank as an Assistant Superintendent in 1988 and has amassed a wealth of experience and training in various fields spanning 23 years.
 Terry has risen through the ranks to the current position and she is charged with providing leadership and guidance on Human Resource in the Central Bank of Kenya.

-Executive Director, Kenya School of Monetary Studies
+Acting Director, Kenya School of Monetary Studies

 Risk Management is the second line of defence in the bank’s operations, following the Bank’s units and preceding the Internal Audit department.
 This Division creates an awareness throughout the Bank of the risks associated with its operations and works to mitigate them through assessment, reporting and review.